ledondodo/TimeTime/README.md

 ## Logisim
 This project uses the software Logisim-evolution v3.7.2.
 You may encounter some issues if you try to open it with an earlier version.

+## Collaborators
+I worked on this project with one classmate.

 ## License
 [MIT License](LICENSE)